fsctcommunity/Policies/SupportedMacOS/README.md

 ## Use Case

 Mac OS Machines with out of date or unsupported OS could present securtiy issues.
 This policy separates those that are currently supported (Compliant) and those that are not (Uncompliant).
-Actions can be assigned and created based on this grouping.
+Actions can be assigned and created based on this grouping.hgjjjyewuhhrugsbvgvvdfhvhfv

 The following versions of Mac OSX and their support status